OfirWasHere/movie-browser-app-for-interview/README.md

-### `Before you run the app please make sure you pasted the api key in the .env file`
+### `Before running the app, please make sure you paste the API key into the .env file.`

-to run the app use

 ### `npm start`